collinstechwrite/numpy-random-package/README.md

 ### 2. Explain the use of the “Simple random data” and “Permutations” functions.

-For simple random data I've taken examples from W3 schools for, showing how NumPy can ranomise data for Floats and Integers
+For simple random data I've taken examples from W3 schools for, showing how NumPy can randomise data for Floats and Integers

 randint()
 rand()